-I’d like to think I was a pretty laid back mom the first time around, 22-years-old and absolutely sure I was going to be the coolest mom ever.
+I’d like to think I was a pretty laid back mom the first time around, 22-years-old, and absolutely sure I was going to be the coolest mom ever.
 It was only after I wrote two pages of instructions for my mom’s friend who was taking Addie for two hours that I realized, “Huh, perhaps I’m a little more uptight that previously believed.”

-Last week I was at an outdoor mall with my mom and sister when I let Vivi wander into a fountain meant for playing in, fully clothed.
-As the first big splash of water hit her I turned to my sister and said “I would have NEVER let Addie do this when she was a baby.”
+Last week, I was at an outdoor mall with my mom and sister when I let Vivi wander into a fountain meant for playing in, fully clothed.
+As the first big splash of water hit her, I turned to my sister and said “I would have NEVER let Addie do this when she was a baby.”

 One of the things parenthood has taught me better than anything else is to roll with what life hands you and make the very best of it.
 Life hands you a soggy wet baby?
 Babies dry out, so you eat lunch in the sunshine as their clothes dry.
 I’ve said before that I believe parenthood comes with unspoken superpowers, and being able to recognize and use them is one of the best feelings of all.